 - Product Dimensions: 6.5 x 4.13 x 7.75 inches

 - Color: 96-color set

 - Number Of Pieces: 96

-Overall, we’d say the Tombow Dual Brush pens set are worth the splurge, considering their functionality, versatility, and the array of colors they come in.
+Overall, we’d say the Tombow Dual Brush pens set is worth the splurge, considering their functionality, versatility, and the array of colors they come in.

-Best of all is that these pens are easy to maintain, while the numerous color options will make your drawings stand out.
+Best of all, these pens are easy to maintain, while the numerous color options will make your drawings stand out.
 So, are you ready to let your creative juices flow?